ArturKos/Nieznany-numer/README.md

+# Nieznany numer

-Nieznany numer - An Android application that checks the caller's number in real-time using the service at nieznany-numer.pl.
-Written in Java/Kotlin, the app features a simple and intuitive user interface.
-It integrates with the nieznany-numer.pl API to provide real-time caller identification.
-The application listens for incoming calls to automatically identify callers and requests necessary permissions, ensuring compliance with Android's security practices.
-Currently in the early testing phase, it will always be available for free on Google Play.
-Open Source - Open Mind!
+Nieznany numer is an Android application that checks the caller's number in real-time using the service at [nieznany-numer.pl](https://www.nieznany-numer.pl/).

+## Features
+- **Real-time Caller Identification**: Automatically identifies incoming callers by checking their numbers against the database.
+- **User-Friendly Interface**: Simple and intuitive design for easy navigation.
+- **API Integration**: Uses the nieznany-numer.pl API for real-time data retrieval.
+- **Permission Handling**: Requests necessary permissions to function effectively.
+- **Open Source**: Contribute to the project and help improve the application.

+## Current Status
+The application is currently in the early testing phase and will always be available for free on Google Play.
+## Contact
+For questions or contributions, please reach out via the GitHub issues or pull requests.

 ![com example nieznany_numer1](https://user-images.githubusercontent.com/17749811/152438154-43c6c848-16ce-42d4-b670-bb1a7e698cc7.jpg)